brendan-duncan/unity_webar_demo/README.md

 **Assets/Scripts/WebARManager.cs**
 Is a C# script that bridges the Javascript library to C#, and defines a MonoBehaviour to interact with Unity.

+## Missing Features

+* No integration with Unity XR frameworks.

+* In XR mode, touch inputs are not recieved by Unity.

+* Only the very minimal amount of WebXR has been implemented.